Ukraine: What will the next days bring and what is Russia's overall plan? | DW | 26.02.2022

 Can you make a prognosis for a few days or weeks ahead?

-I think today and in the next coming days, we will be seeing the battle for Kyiv as Russian troops continue to move in.
-And with phase two, there will be the follow-on invasion.
+I think, today and in the next coming days, we will be seeing the battle for Kyiv as Russian troops continue to move in.
+And, with phase 2 there will be the follow-on invasion.
 Once the air defense system of Ukraine will have fallen, we will start seeing phase two in the coming four to five days.
 So within a week, we will probably have a completely different military geography of Ukraine.

 What more could the West do?